amorecoder/A06_ComposeTheming/README.md

 Baseline
 Material defaults to a "baseline" theme, that is the purple color scheme, Roboto type scale and slightly rounded shapes.
 If you do not specify or customize your theme then components will use the baseline theme.

+Note on Color
+1. To convert color values from the common ‘#dd0d3c' format for specifying colors, replace the ‘#' with ‘0xff' i.e. Color(0xffdd0d3c) where ‘ff' means full alpha.
+2. When defining colors, we name them "literally", based on the color value, rather than "semantically" e.g. Red500 not primary.
+This enables us to define multiple themes e.g. another color might be considered primary in dark theme or on a differently styled screen.
+3. If your brand doesn't have separate primary and secondary colors, then it's fine to supply the same color for both.

+Note on Typography
+1. In Compose we can define TextStyle objects to define the information needed to style some text.

+Dark Theme
+Supporting a dark theme in your app not only helps your app to integrate better on users' devices (which have a global dark theme toggle from Android 10 onward) but also can reduce power usage and support accessibility needs.
+Material offers design guidance [https://material.io/design/color/dark-theme.html] on creating a dark theme.